Updated July 10, 2023

 - Medium-term notes refer to debt securities ranging from 5 to 10 years.
 However, they are issued continuously over some time with varying maturities, ranging from 9 months up to 30 years.

-- The medium-term note issuances are taken care of by dealers on behalf of the issuers.
+- Dealers handle the medium-term note issuances on behalf of the issuers.

-So, the medium-term notes plug the gap between the short-term financing and the long-term debt.
-Effectively, the investors get the option to look beyond the short-term investments but can escape the commitments associated with the long-term investments.
+So, medium-term notes plug the gap between short-term financing and long-term debt.
+Effectively, investors can look beyond short-term investments but can escape the commitments associated with long-term investments.

-This is a guide to Medium-Term Note.
+This is a guide to Medium-Term Notes.
 We also discuss the definition, working, examples, advantages, and disadvantages.
 You may also have a look at the following articles to learn more –